 I think is so beautiful outside but it’s more impressive on the inside.

 My favorite hotel in Guanajuato is a Castle and it’s not that expensive and yes, it is Wonderful!
 Santa Cecilia Castle is an amazing hotel where you can feel the experience of the golden years of Guanajuato.
-It is not far from the center of the city but certainly is more quiet and peaceful, so you will sleep like a Queen or a King.
+It is not far from the center of the city but certainly, it is more quiet and peaceful so you will sleep like a Queen or a King.

 If you choose any other hotel closer to the center you will find beautiful boutique hotels, hostels or old beautiful hotels too.
 Just keep in mind that it could be noisy at night because of the Callejoneadas, just ask the hotel before.